Billmate/woocommerce/src/Readme.txt

 == Changelog ==

 =  3.9.1 (2020-01-15)
-* Feature - Visual/clearer description when approve email address is not checked for invoice/partial payment in WooCommere standard checkout
+* Feature - Visual/clearer description when approve email address is not checked for invoice/partial payment in WooCommere checkout

 =  3.9.0 (2020-01-13)
 *  Fix - Added check to see if product has a price before payment class calculation